 Water is extremely securitised in the Middle East and the Nile River Basin.
 Historical and present tensions over water resources gave birth to the discourse of 'water conflicts' and 'rivers of fire', images that popular media are eager to adopt.
 Because on the face of it, violent interstate competition over scarce water resources doesn't seem so strange in the context of the Middle East with all its military conflicts and continuous political tensions between states.
 So why shouldn't water scarcity add fuel to the fire in the Israeli-Arab conflict, or spark something more dangerous among Turkey, Kurds, Saudi Arabia or Iran in the Great Game of the Persian Gulf?

-Past experiences demonstrate that cooperation is however more likely to happen than open conflict over water.
+Past experiences demonstrate that cooperation is however more likely to happen than open and violent conflict over water.
 Even now, with tensions rising over between Egypt and Sudan on one side and Ethiopia on the other over dams on the Nile, adversaries still sit together in the conference rooms of the Nile Basin Initiative.

 - Article: Security as a threat to development in the Nile River Basin